anhnt1208/beautiful-jekyll/_posts/2019-03-30-How-to-optimize-mysql-queries.md

 |  1 | SIMPLE      | customers | NULL       | ALL  | NULL          | NULL | NULL    | NULL |  500 |    10.00 | Using where |
 +----+-------------+-----------+------------+------+---------------+------+---------+------+------+----------+-------------+
 ```
-First, it is clear that MySQL will conduct a full table scan because key column is 'NULL'.
+First, it is clear that MySQL will conduct a full table scan because key column is `NULL`.
 Second, MySQL server has clearly indicated that it's going to conduct a full scan on the 500 rows in our database.
-To optimize the above query, we can just add an index to the 'customer_id' field
+To optimize the above query, we can just add an index to the `customer_id` field
 ```mysql
 mysql> Create index customer_id ON customers (customer_Id);
 Query OK, 0 rows affected (0.02 sec)